christimahu/blahajpi/CONTRIBUTING.md

   - Use move semantics where appropriate.
   - Use parallelism for operations on large datasets.
   - Document performance characteristics for complex algorithms.

+#### Test Requirements

+- All new code must be covered by tests.
+- Pull requests must maintain or improve the current test coverage ratio.
+- The current minimum test coverage requirement must be met (specific threshold to be determined).
+- Tests should cover both normal operation and error conditions.
+- Integration tests should be included for features that span multiple components.

 ## Development Setup